BlueStampEng/BSE_Template_Portfolio/README.md

-This repository holds documentation for BlueStamp Engineering projects.

-Current BlueStamp Branding assets can be found [here](./branding).
+This repository is a template for documenting BlueStamp Engineering templates.
+Users should replace this with a description of what their project is and what their repository holds.